 AIDS-related multifocal leukoencephalopathy (positive HIV test and CD4+ cell count for AIDS)

-Stable gliosis secondary to vascular lesion or demyelinating plaque (stable lesion on MRI/CT ...
+Stable gliosis secondary to vascular lesion or demyelinating plaque (stable lesion on MRI/CT older ...